According to the CDC, walking is the most popular form of aerobic physical activity.

 Although we shouldn’t get caught up in the number of steps we should be taking, we can strive to get better each and every day, one step at a time.

-Whether that means you aim for 6,000 steps a day or 5,000, there is no standard number that every single person should be aiming for.
+Whether that means you aim for 6,000 steps a day or 5,000, there’s no standard number that every single person should be aiming for.
 It changes based on several factors.
+These factors include:

 This is just one of the many topics we’ll be tackling in the coming months.
 Be sure to watch for future articles where we’ll be breaking down more common health myths.